-I’ve become the queen of justifying my spending habits with my “treat yo-self” and “you can’t take it with you” attitude.
-I mean, when I die I’d rather be buried with my 800 thread count Egyptian Cotton sheets wrapped around me than have thousands of dollars in the bank!
-(Sorry, can we just laugh about the image of me actually having thousands of dollars in the bank for a second, as if Starbucks wasn’t a thing?)
-Im more than guilty for being the person who tries to keep up with the Jones’ especially with the social media take over of influencers trying to sell me everything from home cooking delivery kits to little sugary gummy bears that promise to make my hair look like Rapunzel’s in a matter of weeks.
-I’ve literally spent $120 on pajamas I saw Jillian Harris adorn on Instagram….
-PAJAMAS, and I have TWO sets!
-Hash tag no regrets.
+I’ve become the queen of justifying my spending habits with my “treat-yo-self” and “you can’t take it with you” attitude.
+I mean, when I die I’d rather be buried with my 800 thread count Egyptian Cotton sheets wrapped around me than have thousands of dollars in the bank (sorry, can we just laugh about the image of me actually having thousands of dollars in the bank for a second, as if Starbucks wasn’t a thing?)
+I’m more than guilty for being the person who tries to keep up with the Jones’ especially with the social media take over of influencers trying to sell me everything from home cooking delivery kits to little sugary gummy bears that promise to make my hair look like Rapunzel’s in a matter of weeks.
+I’ve literally spent $120 on pajamas I saw Jillian Harris wearing on Instagram.
+PAJAMAS.
+And I have THREE pairs!
+Hashtag no regrets.

 This isn’t a feminist rant, but it is pretty ironic that women don’t make as much money as men do, especially since it costs a quadrupole amount more to be a woman in this day and age.
 A man can pretty much buy a 6-in-1 bottle of Head and Shoulders, layer that with some Paco Rabanne and call it a day; but, have you actually seen how expensive tampons are?
 It’s literally highway robbery and my uterus is the one being held at gunpoint in an emotionally unstable chocolate-eating haze.